[Exclusive] New EU sanctions detail Putin's 'torture' of Navalny

 And the draft EU list told both a longer and wider story of the "torture, and other cruel, inhuman, or degrading treatment" meted out in Putin's dungeons.

-It named Viktor Gavrilov, a senior FSB intelligence officer, as having orchestrated Navalny's airport arrest.
+It listed Viktor Gavrilov, a senior FSB intelligence officer, as having orchestrated Navalny's airport arrest.

 Other Russian officials deprived Navalny of contact with his family, his lawyers, and civilian doctors.